Wow11One/url_parser/Readme.md

 # ukma_url_parser
-This Rust project provides functionality for parsing URLs and their components (such as protocol, domains, parameters, etc.) using the rust-peg library.
+This Rust project provides functionality for parsing URLs and their components (such as protocol, domains, parameters, etc.) using the rust-pest library.
 It is designed for analyzing parts of a URL.

 ## Description of the parsing process
 A URL (Uniform Resource Locator) is the address of a unique resource on the internet.
 It is one of the key mechanisms used by browsers to retrieve resources such as HTML pages, CSS documents, images, and more.